CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 </aside>
 ```

-As you can see, there is an `id` attribute for each element that will let you access to this element using JavaScript like follows:
+As seen above, there is an `id` attribute assigned to  each element giving us access to each one using JavaScript:

 ```js
 const $progressRange = document.getElementById('js-progress-range');